improving-app/back-end/README.md

 Present in each subproject is a `sample-requests.txt`.
 One example is on `./tenant/src/main/resources/sample-requests.txt`.
 This shows working examples of grpcurl requests on a running server.
 Simply run the request on a command line and it should respond appropriately.

+### NOTE: all below is very old and should possibly be removed

 ## To deploy to kubernetes:

 Be sure to create a postgres database and update the application.conf accordingly in the Slick section.
 You'll also need